Baltimore County Personal Injury Attorneys

 - 2012: $1 Million Verdict.
 Plaintiff alleges medical malpractice after losing vision in both eyes while under the care of the Defendant doctor.
 Plaintiff suffers from diabetic retinopathy and argues that while the vision in her left eye could not have been salvaged, Defendant failed to provide adequate treatment for her right eye for over one year.
 Plaintiff lost vision in her right eye during that time.
 Defendant argues that he provided adequate and conservative treatment, but that Plaintiff’s heart condition contributed to her blindness.
 A Baltimore County jury awards Plaintiff $1,000,000 plus interests and costs.

 - 2010: $663,000 Verdict.
 An 18-year-old female pedestrian is struck as she is walking across the driveway entrance to a fast food restaurant on York Road in Baltimore County.
 A classic texting while driving case.
 The Defendant driver, insured with State Farm, is texting while leaving the restaurant.
 She does not stop to render aid and flees the scene.
-Defendant is later apprehended by the police.
+The defendant is later apprehended by the police.
 Plaintiff sustains various soft tissue injuries to her body, the most severe of which is a knee injury.
 She is treated by three different orthopedic surgeons.
-The last surgeon finally uncovers internal damage to her knee and she undergoes knee surgery.
+The last surgeon finally uncovers internal damage to her knee, and she undergoes knee surgery.
 Unfortunately, she then develops Reflex Sympathetic Dystrophy (RSD) – a condition resulting in damage to the sympathetic nervous system causing constant pain and burning in her leg.
 The Plaintiff undergoes a spinal cord stimulator implant to help relieve her pain.
 She will require subsequent operations to change the battery in the stimulator unit.
 Defendant admits liability.
 Pre-trial offer is $20,000.
 Plaintiff demands policy limits early in the litigation process.
 Defendant uses no experts of their own but calls one of the Plaintiff’s treating orthopedic surgeons to prove there is no objective knee injury.
 A jury in Towson awards $663,000.
 Miller & Zois tried this case for our very deserving client.

 - Get more Baltimore County jury verdicts and settlements